4cecoder/C-Server-Go-Client/README.md

 ## Running the server

+### Build & Run

+Go to http://localhost:8080/api and see if there is a response in browser

 There's a ps1 file for windows

 Theres a sh file for linux to run a build based on the cmake